apache/james-project/src/adr/0055-rspamd-spam-filtering.md

 ## Alternatives

-- Rspamd can act as a [milter](https://en.wikipedia.org/wiki/Milter), we can use it to replace HTTP call, but more complicated
+- Rspamd can act as a [milter](https://en.wikipedia.org/wiki/Milter), we can use it to replace HTTP call, implementing a milter client in James is harder to implement.

 ## References